jsbaan/ai-app-from-scratch/chat-ui/README.md

 The UI makes HTTP requests to the database API and language model API, so make sure these are running.

 # Running the server
-There are several ways to run the UI.
+When running the full app, we use Docker Compose.
+There are several ways to run the UI manually.
 We will make it available at http://localhost:8002.

 ## Python server
 By default, the UI expects the LM-API to run at localhost:8000 and the DB-API at localhost:8001.
 To run the Python server manually, first create a virtual environment and install the packages in `requirements.txt`.